mwenechac/loan_service/README.md

-# loan_service
+# Loan Service
 A simple loan api for initiating loans, making payments and checking outstanding balances.
+The api is build using Djanog and Django rest framework

 ## Directory Structure
 The directory structure has a modular approach for separation of concerns.